2015 WGCA All-American Scholar Team

 Q&A’s with Kayla Jones

-One of four seniors on the Seminoles’ roster for the 2017-18 season…among the Seminoles’ most experienced players entering her senior season with 66 rounds played in 23 tournaments during the first three seasons of her career…played as a member of Florida State’s lineup at the 2016 NCAA Championship Finals…has been in the Seminoles’ starting lineup in 20 of the 23 events she has played in during the first three seasons of her career…averaged a career-low 74.91 strokes as a sophomore…played in 12 of the Seminoles’ 13 events including the 2016 NCAA Championship Finals as a sophomore…finished in a tie for first place at the fall 2014 season opening Mo Morial Invitational – her first career event… Jones was joined by only Duke freshman Leona McGuire – who won three events – as the only newcomers in the ACC with individual wins in 2014-15…the first freshman in Florida State history to win her first career event as she finished in a tie for first place in the Mo Morial Invitational at Texas A&M University…in earning co-medalist honors at the 2014 Mo Morial Invitational Jones finished with her career-best score of 209 for the three round tournament…her score is the best three-round score by a freshman in school history in her first career event…set personal-best for a single round score (67) in the second round of the fall 2015 Schooner Fall Classic and in the first round of the fall 2015 Jacksonville Classic…her best 36-hole scores (139) came in the first two rounds of the fall 2015 Jacksonville Classic as she helped lead the Seminoles to the team championship in the event…her best tournament score (209) came at the fall 2014 Mo Morial Invitational where she won the first individual championship of her career…named to the Rolex Junior Honorable Mention All-American honors in 2013…one of 48 girls named to the Rolex All-America team which recognizes the world’s premier junior golfers…played in a qualifying round for the U.S. Women’s Open at age 14…played in the U.S. Women’s Amateur Championship in 2017…the No. 36 ranked junior golfer in the nation during her senior season of high school…named to the 2015 All-ACC Academic Women’s Golf team…named to the 2015 All-American Scholar Athlete team by the Women’s Golf Coaches Association…named to the 2015, 2016 and 2017 ACC Academic Honor Roll…earned Academic Dean’s List Honors at Florida State during the fall of 2014 and the spring of 2015…averages 74.91 strokes in 66 rounds during 23 tournaments entering her senior season.
+Ranked ninth in school history with a career scoring average of 75.13 strokes in 26 career tournaments entering the final semester of her collegiate career…one of four seniors on the Seminoles’ roster who enters the final semester of her career in the spring of 2018…among the Seminoles’ most experienced players entering her final semester of her senior season with 75 rounds played in 26 tournaments during the first 3.5 seasons of her career…played as a member of Florida State’s lineup at the 2016 NCAA Championship Finals…has been in the Seminoles’ starting lineup in 23 of the 26 events she has played in during the first 3.5 seasons of her career…averaged a career-low 74.91 strokes as a sophomore…played in 12 of the Seminoles’ 13 events including the 2016 NCAA Championship Finals as a sophomore…finished in a tie for first place at the fall 2014 season opening Mo Morial Invitational – her first career event… Jones was joined by only Duke freshman Leona McGuire – who won three events – as the only newcomers in the ACC with individual wins in 2014-15…the first freshman in Florida State history to win her first career event as she finished in a tie for first place in the Mo Morial Invitational at Texas A&M University…in earning co-medalist honors at the 2014 Mo Morial Invitational Jones finished with her career-best score of 209 for the three round tournament…her score is the best three-round score by a freshman in school history in her first career event…set personal-best for a single round score (67) in the second round of the fall 2015 Schooner Fall Classic and in the first round of the fall 2015 Jacksonville Classic…her best 36-hole score (139) came in the first two rounds of the fall 2015 Jacksonville Classic as she helped lead the Seminoles to the team championship in the event…her best tournament score (209) came at the fall 2014 Mo Morial Invitational where she won the first individual championship of her career…named to the Rolex Junior Honorable Mention All-American honors in 2013…one of 48 girls named to the Rolex All-America team which recognizes the world’s premier junior golfers…played in a qualifying round for the U.S. Women’s Open at age 14…played in the U.S. Women’s Amateur Championship in 2017…the No. 36 ranked junior golfer in the nation during her senior season of high school…named to the 2015 All-ACC Academic Women’s Golf team…named to the 2015 All-American Scholar Athlete team by the Women’s Golf Coaches Association…named to the 2015, 2016 and 2017 ACC Academic Honor Roll…earned Academic Dean’s List Honors at Florida State during the fall of 2014 and the spring of 2015…averages 75.13 strokes in 75 rounds during 26 tournaments entering the spring semester of her senior season.

 Appeared in six of Florida State’s seven events including her first career NCAA Regional Championship and her first career ACC Championship…was in the Seminoles’ starting lineup in five of those six events including both post season tournaments…best finish of the season – tied for 28th – came at the Florida State hosted Florida State Match-Up…her score of 1-over par 73 in the second round was the best score of the event…three consecutive scores of 75 or better (75-75-73) in finishing in a tie for 35th place in the individual standings at the Web.com/Marsh Landing Intercollegiate…carded the first eagle of her career in the Web.com Intercollegiate in the second round at the Par 5 hole No. 6…played well in the ACC Championships and began the event with a 1-over par score of 73…was in a tie for 25th place in the individual standings after the first round of play…played well in the NCAA San Antonio Regional Championships with scores of 78-76-74 foe a three-round total of 228…showed continuous improvement throughout the event as her scores came down by two strokes in each of the second and third rounds after a first round score of 78…totaled eight birdies during the tournament as she finished as Florida State’s fourth highest placing golfer…averaged 76.18 strokes in 17 rounds during six events.